yeasy/learning_pickleball/20_tao_en.md

 **Beginner** asks again a year later: I feel it is very simple now, and it seems like it should be like this.

 **Master** says: You got it.

+## Harmony Between Player and Paddle

+**Beginner** asks: How can I achieve harmony between person and Paddle?

+**Master** replies: The Paddle flows in the palm.

+**Beginner** asks again: But sometimes I don't have enough time to execute the action, what should I do?

+**Master** replies: Move fluidly on the court.